 Master of Science Research Opportunity

-The University of Calgary is recruiting for a graduate student position leading to the degree of:
+The University of Calgary is recruiting for a graduate student position leading to a degree in:

 How to apply

-Submit your electronic Curriculum Vitae (CV), post-secondary transcripts and letter of interest to Dr. Ryan Lewinson at email@example.com.
+Submit your electronic Curriculum Vitae (CV), post-secondary transcripts, and letter of interest to Dr. Prism Schneider at email@example.com.